 - Select OneDrive in the send screen.

 - A OneDrive account.
+If you're doing a trial without using real patient data you can use any OneDrive account.
+If you're using real patient data, you'll need a OneDrive for Business account (required for Microsoft's HIPAA-compliant secure storage).
 Any of the following plans will do: OneDrive gives you 1TB of storage.
 As a rule of thumb, allow 5MB per photo you want to store so that is only 200,000 photos!

 - PicSafe PRO (or be part of a PicSafe Enterprise account).

 - "Reports" you upload to OneDrive can be found in an automatically generated "PicSafe" directory.

 - A report contains photos (with metadata removed), and a PDF and XML file with the relevant details.

 - Within the OneDrive account, one can use the search to find any of the information included in the "report" (e.g. patients name).